fu9ar/sql-ecology/01-sql-basic-queries.md

 If we want more information, we can just add a new column to the list of fields, right after SELECT:

-    SELECT year, month, day FROM surveys;
+    SELECT CHSI_State_Name, CHSI_County_Name, Population_Size FROM Demographics;

 Or we can select all of the columns in a table using the wildcard *

-    SELECT * FROM surveys;
+    SELECT * FROM Demographics;

 ### Unique values

-If we want only the unique values so that we can quickly see what species have been sampled we use ``DISTINCT``
+This isn't terribly useful on this dataset, but we can output a list of distinct values from a column using the SQL Keyword, ``DISTINCT``

-    SELECT DISTINCT species_id FROM surveys;
+    SELECT DISTINCT CHSI_State_Name FROM Demographics;

-If we select more than one column, then the distinct pairs of values are returned
+If we select more than one column, then the distinct pairs of values are returned.
+Note that the Poverty measurements are percentages, not raw numbers.

-    SELECT DISTINCT year, species_id FROM surveys;
+    SELECT DISTINCT CHSI_State_Name, Poverty FROM Demographics;

+Here, you can look at the bottom of the SQLite Manager window, in the status bar and you should see that this returns 2167 records compared to the 3141 returned from

+    SELECT * from Demographics;

 ### Calculated values

 We can also do calculations with the values in a query.
-For example, if we wanted to look at the mass of each individual on different dates, but we needed it in kg instead of g we would use
+For example, if we needed counts of the people living in Poverty in each County

-    SELECT year, month, day, weight/1000.0 from surveys;
+    SELECT CHSI_County_Name, Population_Size*Poverty/100 from Demographics;

-When we run the query, the expression `weight / 1000.0` is evaluated for each row and appended to that row, in a new column.
+When we run the query, the expression `Population_Size*Poverty/100` is evaluated for each row and appended to that row, in a new column.
 Expressions can use any fields, any arithmetic operators (+ - * /) and a variety of built-in functions ().
 For example, we could round the values to make them easier to read.

-    SELECT plot_id, species_id, sex, weight, ROUND(weight / 1000.0, 2) FROM surveys;
+While you may not need two decimal places when evaluating population demographics, I included it here to illustrate how the function arguments work.

+SELECT CHSI_County_Name, ROUND(Population_Size*Poverty/100, 2) from Demographics;

 > ## Challenge
 >
-> Write a query that returns The year, month, day, species_id and weight in mg
+> Write a query that ...
 Filtering
 ---------